michaelxwang/michaelxwang.github.io/cat/tax/_posts/2022-12-31-tax-check-list.md

 ### Given gift more than the annual exclusion limit \$16,000 (2022) to file [Form 709](https://www.irs.gov/pub/irs-pdf/f709.pdf)

+- Last filed form 709.
-- Donee’s name and address
+- Donee’s name.
+- Donne's address.
-- Relationship to the donor (if any)
+- Relationship to the donor (if any).
-- Description of gift
+- Description of gift.
 - If the gift was of securities, give CUSIP no.
-- If a closely held entity, give EIN
+- If a closely held entity, give EIN.

 I hope this checklist helps you to prepare your tax documents.